 7. They bring drama into your life

 It’s usually the people who spend their time moaning about drama who are the ones causing it.
-You don’t need that negativity around you.
+You don’t need that negativity and toxicity around you.

 8. They bitch about you behind your back